jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 [^7]: For those coming from a more traditional distributed systems context, I will clarify that BFT means something different from a consensus context.
 Traditionally, this means getting some $n-f$ nodes to agree on a particular value.
 However, because CRDTs focus more on collaboration than consensus, we just want to prevent Byzantine actors from disrupting the *functioning* of the system.
 Byzantine actors can still send a bunch of 'valid' updates that may be unwanted.
 Imagine you sent a Google Docs link to a group of people and one of them is mucking around and inserting a bunch of images and removing information from the document.
 These would all be considered 'valid' operations in the sense that a 'correctly' functioning node could have done the same thing.

 Notation wise, we denote the total number of nodes in the system $n$.
 We denote the number of faulty/Byzantine nodes $f$.
-Most consensus algorithms that you see (probably in the realm of crypto) claim a tolerance of up to $f < \frac n 3$, which means they can tolerate up to [[thoughts/33% Impossibility Result||33% of the nodes being faulty]].
+Most consensus algorithms claim a tolerance of up to $f < \frac n 3$, which means they can tolerate up to [[thoughts/33% Impossibility Result||33% of the nodes being faulty]].
 However, CRDTs require an even weaker bound.
-Remember that we are not consensus!
+Remember that we are not trying to achieve consensus!
 All we really need to do is make sure that Byzantine actors can't interrupt honest nodes from functioning properly.

-In fact, in literature, this is called [[thoughts/Byzantine Broadcast|Byzantine Broadcast]].
+In fact, we can reduce this to a problem called [[thoughts/Byzantine Broadcast|Byzantine Broadcast]].
 Dolev-Strong, back in 1983, showed that it was possible to tolerate up to $f < n$ faulty nodes!
 This means that, as long as there are honest nodes and they are connected to each other, they can still function properly.[^8]

 [^8]: See notes on the [[thoughts/PSL-FLM Impossibility Result]].
 We use a [[thoughts/Public-key Infrastructure|PKI]] assumption to get around this result.